Ant-Man and the Wasp: Post-production

 In late November, Lilly said that the characters would try to enter the Quantum Realm in the film, and their potential success would "open a whole entire new multi-verse to enter into and play around in" for the MCU.
 Patrick Burleigh and Eric Pearson, both members of Marvel's writers program, did uncredited work on the script ahead of the film's reshoots.
-The film includes a clip from Animal House (1978), which Reed was reminded of while discussing the quantum realm science for the film.
+Ant-Man and the Wasp includes a clip from the film Animal House (1978), which Reed was reminded of while discussing the quantum realm science for the film.
 Reed insisted that the film be shorter than two hours since it would be following the "massive epic" Infinity War and because it is "an action/comedy, and it didn't want to overstay its welcome".
 Dan Lebental and Craig Wood edited the film.
 The film's main credits sequence is a "table-top" version of its action sequences, and was created by Elastic.
 An alternative idea that had been considered was to create a "fake behind-the-scenes documentary" that would have made the film look like it was a 1950s-era Godzilla movie with "people in suits stomping on model cityscapes".